|Lester "Sonny" Mason poses by his 1950 Mack Truck in front of the Clara Bee gift shop|

 for the project.

-Sonny, who turns 79 in October, jokes that he wouldn't mind finding a girlfriend -- "someone about 40 to 45 years old," he said.
-And for the right price -- say, $55,000 -- he'd be willing to part with the project for which he devoted a major chunk of his life.
+Sonny, who turns 79 in October, said that for the right price -- say, $55,000 -- he'd be willing to part with the project for which he devoted a major chunk of his life.
 He's eager to sell the original, 1950 green Mack truck parked in front of the Clara Bee, too.
 It's yours for about $50K.

 But be mindful -- Sonny Mason might drive a hard bargain.